onfido/onfido-ios-sdk/README.md

 #### Non-Swift apps

-If your app is not Swift based then you must create a new Swift file inside of your project with the following contents:
+If your app is not Swift based then you must create a new Swift file inside of your project.
+This file is required to force Xcode to package Swift runtime libraries required for the Onfido iOS SDK to run.

+1. Create a Swift file with the following contents:
 ```
-/*
- This file is required to force Xcode to package Swift runtime libraries required for
- the Onfido iOS SDK to run
- */
 import Foundation
 import AVFoundation
 import CoreImage